AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlg-suite.md

 IndicNLG suite is a collection of datasets for benchmarking Natural Language Generation (NLG) for 11 Indic languages spanning five diverse NLG tasks.
 The datasets were created using a combination of crawling websites, machine translation, n-gram count and regular expression based cleaning .
 Overall, the suite contains about 8.5M examples across all languages and tasks and is the largest NLG dataset to date as well as the first of it's kind of Indic languages.
 You can use these datasets to benchmark your own NLG systems.

 <ul>
-<li>Supported languages: Assamese, Bengali, Gujarati, Hindi, Marathi, Odiya, Punjabi, Kannada, Malayalam, Tamil, Telugu and English. </li>
+<li>Supported languages: Assamese, Bengali, Gujarati, Hindi, Marathi, Odiya, Punjabi, Kannada, Malayalam, Tamil, and Telugu. </li>
 <li>Supported NLG tasks and datasets: Biography generation using Wikipedia infoboxes (WikiBio), news headline generation, sentence summarization, question generation and paraphrase generation. </li>
 <li>Datasets are available in json file and HuggingFace format. </li>
 </ul>